WASHINGTON GUN LAWS

 - Washington CCW Handgun License Requirements

 - Washington CCW Handgun License Fee's

 - Must be at least 21 years of age.

 - Have no pending charges.

 - Have no outstanding arrest warrants.

 - Have no felony convictions.

-- Are free on bond or personal recognizance while awaiting trial, appeal, or sentencing for a felony offense.
+- Are not free on bond or personal recognizance while awaiting trial, appeal, or sentencing for a felony offense.

 - Have not been asked to forfeit a firearm within the last 12 months.

 - Do not have a revoked concealed pistol license.